LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It probably takes principles from the Power of 10 and JPL Coding Standard, but I don't know exact details.

 I recommend that you read the sources to gain more incite into NASA's reasoning.
+Especially so if you want to read their rationale which I have purposely avoided so you would go read :P.
 For example, a lot relates to static analysis.
 The NASA power of 10 doc that most people see is a good document, but it is a little out of date.
 The JPL C Coding Standard comes after the Power of 10 document and refines some of the original rules.